TeamMGE/GenomeBioinformaticsCourse/_episodes/50-COOII.md

 ---
 title: "Block 2 - COOII: Making our own orthologs between animals and plotting their conservation"
 start: true
 teaching: 0:00
 exercises: 180
-questions: how well (on avrage) are two orthologs between two species conserved?
+questions:
--
+- how well (on average) are two orthologs between two species conserved?
 objectives:
 - Practice with python.
 - Practice with turning the output of an often used bioinformatics tool into a "biological" result.